Licensed to practice in California and accepts 8 insurances. Specializes in Depression, Trauma and PTSD and 3 more.

 In recognizing the challenges and complexities of today's changing world and at the many roles we are called upon to fulfill, I know the importance of being able to give my clients a safe place to talk.
 I help my clients explore and uncover issues that have contributed to feelings of depression and anxiety and work to bring joy back into their lives.
 Although many individuals don't identify trauma in their history, in over 25 years of practice I have found being attuned to my clients past experiences helpful in improving the present.
 In addition to treating anxiety and depression, I am trained in trauma treatments both CPT (Cognitive Processing Therapy) and TFCBT (Trauma Focused Cognitive Therapy).
 I also utilize a Cognitive Behavioral Therapy approach that allows for identifying and challenging unhelpful thoughts, beliefs, and patterns of behavior that often keep us stuck.
 The path to recognizing and challenging our thoughts and beliefs can help change our perspective and allow for experiencing ourselves and relationships in a more satisfying way.

 Initially working with my clients it's important to begin to develop a good therapeutic relationship where my clients can feel safe.
 I invite my clients to be open and ask questions as I work to gather history so I can get to know them.
-I feel gathering history from my client's not only allows me to understand their current struggles, but past events, including relationships and patterns of behaviors that have possibly been factors contributing to difficulties.
-I also like to explore and introduce various relaxation skills that are helpful in allowing my clients to better manage their anxiety and depression.
+Gathering history allows me to understand my client's current struggles, including relationships and patterns of behaviors that have possibly been factors contributing to difficulties.
+Additionally, I think it's important to explore and introduce various skills my client's find helpful in better managing their anxiety and depression and can become part of their daily routine.

 Cognitive Processing (CPT)

-I use CPT to treat trauma, which is a very effective treatment.
+I use CPT to treat trauma, which is a very effective in treating the event and the impact on long held beliefs.

 Cognitive Behavioral (CBT)